Chris Mattmann

-Chris Mattmann (born October 29, 1980) is an American data scientist currently working as the Principal Data Scientist and Chief Technology and Innovation Officer in the Office of the Chief Information Officer (OCIO) at the NASA Jet Propulsion Laboratory (JPL) in Pasadena, California.
-He is also the manager of JPL's Open Source Applications office.
-Mattmann was formerly Chief Architect in the Instrument and Data Systems section at the laboratory.
+Chris Mattmann (born October 29, 1980) is an American data scientist and artificial intelligence leader serving as the Chief Data and Artificial Intelligence Officer at the University of California, Los Angeles (UCLA), a position he assumed in June 2024.
+He is the first Chief Data and AI Officer in the University of California system and chairs the UC Systemwide AI Council Innovation and Impact Sub-Committee.
+Previously, Mattmann spent 24 years (2001-2024) at NASA's Jet Propulsion Laboratory (JPL), where he served as Principal Data Scientist, Chief Technology and Innovation Officer, and Division Manager of the Artificial Intelligence, Analytics and Innovative Development Organization.

 Mattmann graduated from the University of Southern California (USC) in 2007 with a PhD in Computer Science studying with Dr. Nenad Medvidović and he went on to invent Apache Tika with Jérôme Charron.
 Apache Tika is a widely used software framework for content detection and analysis.
 Mattmann later wrote a book about the framework titled Tika in Action with Jukka Zitting, which is published by Manning Publications.